gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/steam_en.md

 #### System setup {#system_setup}

-To install the [Steam](Steam "Steam"){.wikilink} package and enable all the system options necessary to allow it to run, add the following to your `/etc/nixos/configuration.nix`:
+To install the [Steam](Steam "wikilink") package and enable all the system options necessary to allow it to run, add the following to your `/etc/nixos/configuration.nix`:

 ``` nix
 # Example for /etc/nixos/configuration.nix